szuecs/rate-limit-buffer/README.md

 [![Go Report Card](https://goreportcard.com/badge/szuecs/rate-limit-buffer)](https://goreportcard.com/report/szuecs/rate-limit-buffer)
 [![Coverage Status](https://coveralls.io/repos/github/szuecs/rate-limit-buffer/badge.svg?branch=master)](https://coveralls.io/github/szuecs/rate-limit-buffer?branch=master)

+RateLimiter is an interface you want to use in a protect your backend from too many calls.

+There are the following implementations:
+- CircularBuffer: NewRateLimiter(int, time.Duration) RateLimiter
+- ClientRateLimiter: NewClientRateLimiter(int, time.Duration) *ClientRateLimiter

+CircularBuffer is a rate limiter that can only protect a backend from maximum number of calls.
+It has no idea about clients or connections.
+Allow(string) will ignore the string parameter, which is only used by ClientRateLimiter to match the bucket of a client.
+This CircularBuffer does not need to be refilled, because it is aware of the oldest of call time.Time, which will be used to check the time.Duration passed.

+ClientRateLimiter implements the RateLimiter interface.
+ClientRateLimiter is a rate limit data structure with a simple interface and is able to do different kinds of rate limits.
+For example it can be used to do client based rate limits, where each client is independently counted and rate limited.
+The normal case in the literature is implemented as leaky bucket data structure, which can only implement the case were you want to protect your backend to get only N number requests per duration.
+Client based rate limits can be used to slow down user/password enumeration attacks, protect DDoS attacks that do not fill the pipe, but your software proxy.

+## Benchmarks

 Not a super profiled data structure, but seems to be ok for an http router.
 I dropped previous concurrency tests, because these were miss leading (measuring goroutine spawn in the benchmark loop)